jckuri/Project4EnhancingApplications/README.md

 As evidence, provide a screenshot showing the conditions set for the auto scaling rule.
 This can be found in the Scaling item in the VM Scale Set.

+My autoscale rule increases the number of instances by 1 if the average percentage of CPU usage is greater than 50%.
+This rule is applied regardless of the day and the hour.

 ![submission-screenshots/autoscaling-vmss/autoscale_condition.png](submission-screenshots/autoscaling-vmss/autoscale_condition.png)

 ### Cause the VM Scale Set to auto scale.